openconfig/featureprofiles/feature/qos/ecn/otg_tests/dscp_transparency_test/README.md

 * Verify using DUTPort3 telemetry that:
     * no drops are seen in any of queues on DUTPort3
     * all queues reports non-zero transmit packets, octets.
-* Verify on ATEPort3 that all flows are recived w/o DSCP modification -all 64 values are observed
+* Verify on ATEPort3 that all flows are received w/o DSCP modification -all 64 values are observed
-* verify on ATEPort3 that all recived packet has ECT(0) ECN value
+* verify on ATEPort3 that all received packet has ECT(0) ECN value

 ### Sub Test #2 - Congestion
 * Generate 64 flows of traffic form ATEPort1 and  64 flows of traffic form ATEPort2 toward ATEPort3
     * each flow form ATEPort1 has distinct DSCP value